mariosotil/river-framework/README.md

 # river-framework
-Java Framework for Workflow Applications using IBM Notes as NoSQL database server

-**_First of all, I apologize if you see errors in this text.
-I'm learning English, but I promise that I will keep studying and improving on it :-)_**
+_First of all, I apologize if you see errors in this text.
+I'm learning English, but I promise that I will keep studying and improving on it :-)_

 ## What is the River Framework?